ppekko/site/README.md

 # heya

-i'm a guy who creates code, and i like code that compile into tiny sizes.

-i'm also the creator of [vtc (very terrible code)](https://vtc.pipewarp.co.uk), and i'm a lead dev there.
+i'm a guy who creates code, and i like code that compile into tiny sizes. i dont like making frequent commits, despite how much of a good idea it would be (i'm a "massive commit" sort of guy) i'm also the creator of [vtc (very terrible code)](https://vtc.pipewarp.co.uk), and i'm a lead dev there.

 more details [here](https://pipewarp.co.uk)